Overcoming the challenges of a multigenerational workforce

 But amidst unfounded stereotypes lies a simple truth: Generations can work in harmony if inaccurate perceptions are corrected.

 “If you have a leader who holds assumptions about each generation, they’re going to come to the table and lead their employees in a very specific way,” Raby warns.
-“What they should do is set those assumptions aside and take not a generational approach, but a human approach to leading their employees.”

 Generational stereotypes — whether intended to be positive or negative — will never be productive in the workplace.
-In discussing her book about the avoiding pitfalls of labels, Jessica Kriegel told Fast Company that using language specific to generations can be off-putting.
+In discussing her book about avoiding the pitfalls of labels, Jessica Kriegel told Fast Company that using language specific to generations can be off-putting.
 You risk putting them in a box.
 When managers buy into generational stereotypes, Kriegel argues that they’re making a snap judgment about what their employee is going to be without getting to know who they really are.

 “I would caution a leader from looking at someone and assuming their generation is who they are as a person,” Raby agrees.
 “It can be a good starting point, but you don’t want to hinge your thoughts of an employee on assumptions that may or may not be true of them.”